Eseroghene/E-COMMERCE-DATA-ANALYSIS/README.md

 	•	Power BI: For interactive data visualization and dashboard creation.

  **DASHBOARD HIGHLIGHTS**
-Historical Sales Trend
+  .
+Historical Sales Trend:
 	•	Explosive Growth (2019-2022): Revenue surged, likely driven by new products, marketing, or demand.
 	•	Sharp Decline in 2023: Revenue dropped, possibly due to increased competition, economic factors, or marketing inefficiency.

- Top Performing Categories
+  .Top Performing Categories:
  	•	Office Supplies is the top performer and leads with $31 million, contributing the most to revenue.
 	•	Furniture follows with $11 million in revenue.
 	•	Technology generates the least, with $9 million in revenue.